jonstuebe/git-fit/README.md

 ## About ##

-`git-fit` is a tool for efficiently managing your large repo assets outside of git.
-Assets are stored in S3.
-Metadata is stored directly in git, so you can have different versions of an asset across different commits.
+`git-fit` is a tool for efficiently managing your large assets in git repos.
+Asset contents are stored in S3.
+Metadata is stored directly in git via a simple JSON file, so you can have different versions of an asset across different commits.

 ## Installation ##